hazelcast/hazelcast-jet-reference-manual/docs/120_Glossary.md

 Alternatively, _sink_ may refer to the vertex that hosts the connector.
 </td></tr><tr><td><b>

+Skew
+</b></td><td>
+A generalization of the term "clock skew" applied to distributed stream processing.
+In this context it refers to the deviation in _event time_ as opposed to wall-clock time in the classical usage.
+Several substreams of a distributed stream may at the same time emit events with timestamps differing by some delta, due to various lags that accumulate in the delivery pipeline for each substream.
+This is called _stream skew_.
+_Event skew_ refers to the disorder within a substream, where data items appear out of order with respect to their timestamps.
+</td></tr><tr><td><b>

+Split Brain
+</b></td><td>
+A popular name for a _network partition_, which see above.
+</td></tr><tr><td><b>

 Stream Processing
 </b></td><td>
 The act of processing an infinite stream of data, typically implying that the data is processed as soon as it appears.
 Such a processing job must explicitly deal with the notion of time in order to make sense of the data.
 It achieves this with the concept of _windowing_.
+</td></tr><tr><td><b>

+Throughput
+</b></td><td>
+A measure for the volume of data a system is capable of processing per unit of time.
+Typical ways to express it for Hazelcast Jet are in terms of events per second and megabytes per second.
 </td></tr><tr><td><b>

 Tumbling Window